Online Early Child Education Degree Courses

 Strengthen your skills while enhancing your understanding of the many aspects of children's development and education.
 With your Bachelor of Arts in Early Childhood Education degree, you will discover all the wonder of Early Childhood Education as you learn ways to apply your knowledge and skills to your career.
 Courses cover several relevant topics, from children's development and language acquisition to the impact of parents and communities on childhood education.

-Below you will find the courses for this program beginning with the introductory courses.
-You have a choice between taking a standard program that follows the major course requirements, or you may choose to add a specialization.
-Please note that you must complete the major course requirements' capstone course before beginning a specialization.
-A specialization consists of four (4) courses, each worth three (3) credits.
+Below you will find the courses for this program, beginning with the introductory course.
+You have a choice in this program, either to take a standard program composed of major course requirements, or you may choose to add a specialization.
+Please note that you must complete the major course requirements' capstone course before you can begin any specialization.
+Each specialization consists of four (4) courses, each worth three (3) credits.

 Student Success Orientation